benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [Weather on DuckDuckGo](https://duckduckgo.com/?q=palo+alto+weather)
 - [Accuweather](https://accuweather.com/)
 - [Purple Air](https://map.purpleair.com/) - Crowdsourced monitoring of air quality near you!
 - [Webtrak flight tracker](https://webtrak.emsbk.com/) - Tracks aircraft in your area.
 Pairs great with [FAA registry search](https://registry.faa.gov/AircraftInquiry/Search/NNumberInquiry).
 Stupid UI thing, though: if you don't want it to ask for / use your location, click "Cancel" at the initial prompt.
-Then you'll be able to select an airport from a list. <span inert>webtrack planes</span>
+Then you'll be able to select an airport from a list. <hs-meta keywords="webtrack planes"></hs-meta>

-### Searching <span inert>web search engines</span>
+### Searching <hs-meta keywords="web search engines"></hs-meta>

 - [FrogFind](http://frogfind.com/) - Searches the web with DuckDuckGo, but removes all JavaScript and CSS from the linked pages
 - [Stract](https://stract.com/) - A search engine that lets you use customizable filters called [optics](https://stract.com/settings/optics) (h/t [Seirdy])